eliastsoukatos/ai_contact_manager/README.md

 Use only the base model name (e.g. `"gpt-4.1"`) without any date suffixes.

-Perplexity has very strict undocumented rate limits.
-To avoid failed requests when enriching large batches, the application throttles all Perplexity API calls to roughly two requests per second and no more than two concurrent connections.
-Each call is retried with exponential backoff if the API responds with an error.

 The company alias field is always generated automatically during enrichment.
 The application uses a fixed prompt that cannot be customized to produce a short, conversational version of the company name when the alias field is empty.